mateospencer/python_crash_course/README.md

 Some code may be duplicated as data is altered later.

 Some code will be inefficient because it follows what has been learned up to that point in the book.

+In retrospect, it would have made plenty of sense to organize the code by its location in the book in the file names which is why the file naming format changes.